Executive Vice President, External & Government Affairs

-Before coming to DISH, Jeff was a partner at Davis Wright Tremaine, where his practice focused on copyright, First Amendment and anti-piracy litigation.
+Jeff Blum serves as DISH’s Executive Vice President, External & Government Affairs, overseeing public policy, regulatory and government affairs in Washington, D.C.
+He has been with DISH since 2005.
+Before coming to DISH, Jeff was a partner at the Los Angeles firm of Davis Wright Tremaine, where his practice focused on copyright, First Amendment and anti-piracy litigation.
 At Davis Wright Tremaine, Jeff co-represented a class of songwriters and music publishers in the Grokster P2P file sharing case, which was decided by the United States Supreme Court in favor of Jeff’s clients.
-The Grokster decision established a new basis for secondary copyright liability, called "inducement liability."
-Jeff was a part-time lecturer at the University of Southern California, Annenberg School of Journalism from 2003-2005, where he taught "Media Law".
-He currently serves as Chairman of the Satellite Broadcasting and Communications Association (SBCA), and was Co-Chairman of the Broadband Internet Technical Advisory Group (BITAG) from 2013-2015.
-Jeff also serves on the boards of the Computer & Communications Industry Association (CCIA) and BUILD Metro DC.
+The Grokster decision established a new basis for secondary copyright liability called "inducement liability."
+From 2003 to 2005, Jeff was a part-time lecturer at the University of Southern California, Annenberg School of Journalism where he taught media law.
+After graduating from law school, he clerked for Chief Judge Joseph Tauro of the U.S. District Court of Massachusetts.

 Jeff graduated summa cum laude and first in his class at Boston University School of Law, where he was a Note Editor of the Boston University Law Review.
-He received his undergraduate degree from McGill University, with a B.A. in History and Classics.
-After law school, he clerked for Chief Judge Joseph Tauro of the U.S. District Court of Massachusetts.
+He received his undergraduate degree from McGill University with a Bachelor of Arts in History and Classics.
+He makes his home in Sandy Spring, Maryland with his partner, Rachel, and five-year old daughter, Amelia.